 The Year of Living Danishly: Uncovering the Secrets of the World’s Happiest Country by Helen Russell is an absolute wonder to read.
 And I’m so glad this book FINALLY made it’s way off my to-be-read list and onto my read list.
 The Year Of Living Danishly has been on my radar for a number of years.
 My old flatmate was sent a copy to review way back when and it’s always been on my list to read.
 I hate to say it, but it got lost among the other books.
 But finally, it resurfaced!
 And for that I am glad.

-So what’s the premise of the book.
+So what’s the premise of the book?
 Well without giving too much away, the book follows Helen and her husband Lego Man, as they embark on a year-long move to Denmark.
-And during this twelve month period they learn a lot.
-And through Helen the audience does too!
+And during this twelve-month period, they learn a lot.
+Through Helen, the audience does too!
 By including her personal story, whilst balancing it with the facts and figures, Helen takes readers on the journey of what it’s really like to spend a year living Danishly.

 The format of the book for me was an absolute dream.
 It’s probably the organised perfectionist in me, but having the different parts of Danish life and culture discussed each month was great!
-Each section is littered with facts, teetering on the line of too many on some occasions, so having little summaries at the end of each chapter were super helpful in remembering the main take homes from the chapter.
+Each section is littered with facts, teetering on the line of too many on some occasions.
+But by having little summaries at the end of each chapter were super helpful in remembering the main take-homes from the chapter.

 Until next time.

 *NB* My copy of The Year of Living Danishly was a purchase I made for myself and has not been gifted to me or commissioned as a sponsored post.
 The links to the book (which I would have put in anyways) are using a Waterstones Affiliate link.
 But this does not cost you any extra and may earn me a little extra money (to put towards more books!)